hyds/hds-merge-db/README.md

 As noted above, the systems and tables you want to merge are configured in the INI file.

-You may have already converted the DBF files to
+You may have already converted the DBF files to CSV previously.
+If this is the case then uncheck the DBF box.

 ![Parameter screen](/images/psc.PNG)